Castle Clinton: Restoration

 Castle Clinton was one of the earliest buildings that the New York City Landmarks Preservation Commission (LPC) considered protecting as a New York City landmark.
-The LPC designated the fort as a city landmark in November 1965, seven months after the commission's founding.
+The LPC designated the fort as a city landmark in November 1965, seven months after the city's landmarks law was signed.
 Subsequently, Castle Clinton was listed on the National Register of Historic Places on October 15, 1966, the day the National Historic Preservation Act of 1966 went into effect.